prorev/prorev.github.io/_posts/2020-01-11-timthumb-php-script.md

 ---
 You need to resize, crop or do basic raster image effects (brightness, contrast, greyscale, colorize...) on JPEG, GIF, PNG images.

-There is an PHP script named <a href="http://timthumb.googlecode.com/svn/trunk/timthumb.php">TimThumb</a> great for that job.
+There is an PHP script named <a rel="nofollow" href="http://timthumb.googlecode.com/svn/trunk/timthumb.php">TimThumb</a> great for that job.
 The great thing you can add that script to your WordPress theme and improve theme functionality.